27dt/chip8.java/README.md

 display, keyboard, timer, and sound actions from the rom.

 # Usage
-By editing the name of the loaded file under the `startEmulator` method in `screenPanel.java`, a new rom can be loaded when `cpu.java` is run.
+By editing the name of the loaded file under the `startEmulator` method in `ScreenPanel.java`, a new rom can be loaded when `cpu.java` is run.
 Some test roms can be found under the `roms` folder, but more can be added.

 # Design
 `cpu.java` is the entry point into the emulator.
-On execution of this file, a Swing JFrame window -- `screenFrame.java` is created.
-Inside this JFrame is a JPanel -- `screenPanel.java` -- in which items are displayed on the screen.
+On execution of this file, a Swing JFrame window — `ScreenFrame.java` is created.
+Inside this JFrame is a JPanel — `ScreenPanel.java` — in which items are displayed on the screen.
 This is where the chip-8 cpu is initialized, roms files are accessed, and graphics are drawn.

 The `chip8.java` file consists of memory and register initializations, and functions that load the rom into memory, perform a CPU cycle (decodes bytes of memory into instructions), set pixels to be drawn, updates timers, and handles keyboard input.